takoikatakotako/en.swiswiswift.com/content/post/2019-12-17/index.md

 +++
-title =  "SwiftUIでリストを編集する"
-url = "2019-12-17"
-date = "2019-12-17"
+title =  "Editing a List in SwiftUI" url = "2019-12-17" date = "2019-12-17"
-description = "SwiftUIでリストを編集する"
-tags = [
+description = "Editing a List in SwiftUI" tags = [
     "SwiftUI"
 ]